 Where can we find Vitamin C?

+Aside from the supplements readily available, Vitamin C can also be found through the foods we eat!
 The richest natural sources are fruits (especially citrus fruits like oranges, lemons, tomatoes, pineapples and papayas!
 Yum!) and vegetables (like cabbage, cauliflower, lettuce, spinach, green peppers and beans).
 It is also present in some cuts of meat, especially liver.
 Cow's milk, meat and fish contain a little.

 And yes, Vitamin C topical creams, lotions, toners and a lot more are available.
 They should be added on your beauty regimen.
 I love Vitamin C!